 Semantics

-num_ranges is an integer that indicates the number of compressed byte ranges for the item.
-If this value is 0, this implies that a single byte range covering the entire item data is used.
+num_gc_extents is an integer that indicates the number of compressed extents for the item.
+If this value is 0, this implies that a single extent covering the entire item data is used.

-range_offset is the offset in bytes to the first byte of the compressed byte range.
-This offset is relative to the start of the file.
+compressed_gc_extent_info.extent_offset is the offset in bytes to the first byte of the compressed extent.
+The origin of this offset is dependent on the source of the data.
+For example, the offset can be from the start of the file, or from the start of the data[] in an ItemDataBox.
+In all cases, it matches the data origin as defined in ISO/IEC 14496-12 for ItemLocationBox.

-range_size is size in bytes of this compressed byte range.
+compressed_gc_extent_info.extent_size is size in bytes of this compressed extent.

-Data byte ranges for uncompressed video and image items
+Data extents for uncompressed video and image items

 Mapping to Common Encryption